 - What are their values and motivations?

-George suggested a few ways to encourage paperless enrollment, based on successful campaigns she has worked on for energy utilities across the nation.
+George suggested a few ways to encourage the switch to paperless billing, based on successful campaigns she has worked on for energy utilities across the nation.

 - Showcase how paperless billing fits into your customers’ daily lives.
 This could be as simple as how your customers get to work.
 For example, if customers often commute on a train or subway, easy access on-the-go would be an important benefit to showcase in your paperless campaign.